Classes make it easy to create multiple objects that share property names and methods.

 }

-An instance is an object that contains the property names and methods of a class, but with unique property values.
+An instance is an object that contains a class’s property names and methods but with unique property values.

-For example, to create a person, we use keyword new
+For example, to create a person, we use the keyword new.

 const person1 = new Person();

-The constructor() method is called when we create a new instance of a class.
+The constructor() method is called when we create a new class instance.
 It sets the property values for each instance.

-For example, if we want our Person class to have some properties such as firstName, lastName, birthDay, we will put them in the constructor and our properties will be loaded by the constructor first for other methods to use.
+For example, if we want our Person class to have properties such as firstName, lastName, birthDay, we will put them in the constructor, and our properties will be loaded by the constructor first for other methods to use.

 class Person {